 If you can buy it on Amazon you can be pretty sure it is legal.
 Because Amazon has announced that they are banning See our review on the what is considered the most powerful android box on the market the Nvidia Shield.
 Ideal for Kodi.
 See our Nvidia Shield Review

 Some tips and tricks when using Kodi

-• Add your favourite add-ons and shows to your favourites’ section: Kodi is a great software for organizing and storing your media, however, having to browse through the menus to find specific files can be quite clunky.
-Luckily for you, Kodi has a Favourites menu which allows you to add quick shortcuts to your favourite media, add-ons, and plugins.
+• Add your favorite add-ons and shows to your favorites’ section: Kodi is a great software for organizing and storing your media, however, having to browse through the menus to find specific files can be quite clunky.
+Luckily for you, Kodi has a Favourites menu which allows you to add quick shortcuts to your favorite media, add-ons, and plugins.

 • Screencast your Smartphone to watch Kodi Live TV on Chromecast: Currently, Kodi doesn’t natively support streaming directly from your Smartphone to a Chromecast enabled TV.
 But Google Home app provides an option to stream content from your Smartphone to your TV without dealing with adaptors and wires or having to purchase a separate Android TV box.

 • Explore the audio settings: Kodi comes with deep audio settings that allow you to crank up the amplification and an option to tune the audio offset when audio gets out of sync with the video you are enjoying.
 While watching your movie, you can easily access this option by selecting Audio Settings under the gear settings.